 If you don’t have the budget to go on the simply awesome Gibbon Experience in Northern Laos, then zip lining in Vang Vieng might be a great alternative for you.
 It’s seriously cheap to combine this with a kayaking or caving adventure here in Vang Vieng. – want to know how cheap?
 Check out these options for ziplining in Vang Vieng here.

 Renting a bike and taking either a private or group tour around Vang Vieng is a fabulous way to see more of the country here.
 Get collected from your hotel or hostel and go off-road on a mountain bike – follow the river, head over the bridge, and take a break from the bike to visit the Phu Kham cave.

 Return to your bike and cycle to the Blue Lagoon where you can relax and cool down.
 Your route takes you through small villages, where you can stop and learn more about the culture and traditions of the area.
 This full-day tour starts at 0900 and ends at 1600 and is a fabulous way to see the local area and pack a lot into one day.

 Rent a Motorbike in Vang Vieng

-On our first full day in Vang Vieng, we rented a motorbike for 40,000 kip near the Malany Villa Hotel and headed to the Mulberry Farm – the start of the tubing – a few kilometres upriver.
-The bikes here are semi-automatic Chinese knock offs of a Honda Wave, although you can get proper Honda Waves apparently.
+On our first full day in Vang Vieng, we rented a motorbike for 40,000 kip near the Malany Villa Hotel and headed to the Mulberry Farm – the start of the tubing – a few kilometers upriver.
+The bikes here are semi-automatic Chinese knock-offs of a Honda Wave, although you can get proper Honda Waves apparently.

 We took a route around through the rice fields, up and down the river.
 And had an awesome time just exploring the local area.